Post-clustering Inference under Dependence: Additional numerical simulations

 \section{Additional numerical simulations}

-In this Section we describe the numerical experiment presented in Figure~\ref{fig:ignoredep} and present the results of the simulations described in Sections~\ref{sec:global_h0} and \ref{sec:sigma_est} when $\mathcal{C}$ is a $k$-means or a hierarchical agglomerative clustering (HAC) algorithm with centroid, single and complete linkages.
+In this section we describe the numerical experiments illustrated in Figures~\ref{fig:ignoredep} and \ref{fig:whitening} and present the results of the simulations described in Section~\ref{sec:numerical_experiments} when $\mathcal{C}$ is a $k$-means or a hierarchical agglomerative clustering (HAC) algorithm with centroid, single and complete linkages.